St Joseph's College, Hong Kong: Music

 Since 1974, the College has taken part in the champion title in Male Voice Quartet, Folk music, Solos and Duets, the Dorothy Smith Trophy (Boys Junior: Treble Choir), the Music Society Shield (Mixed Voice Choir), the Dr. Karl Hohner Shield (Melodica Band) and the Moutrie Challenge Trophy (Piano Solos: Final) in the Hong Kong Schools Music Festival.

 The school has set up different music groups so as to enhance student's interest in music through various performances and joint-school events.
 The School Orchestra was established in 2000 and has performed in different public events and concerts.
 In March 2013, the School Orchestra performed with Tonbridge School Orchestra from the UK during its overseas Tour to Hong Kong.

-The school has established various music groups such as the Chamber Boys' Choir, Chamber Orchestra, Junior Choir, Senior Choir, Melodica Band and Chinese Drum Band.
+The school has established various music groups such as the Chamber Boys' Choir, Chamber Orchestra, Junior Choir, Senior Choir, Melodica Band, Symphonic Band, String Orchestra and Chinese Drum Band.
 Each year, the school organises the "Green and White Concert" in early July.
 The 10th G&W Concert was organised at City Hall in 2012 with various special features.